tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 Note: While submitting the revised manuscript, please double check the author names provided in the submission so that authorship related changes are made in the revision stage.
 If your manuscript is accepted, any authorship change will involve approval from co-authors and respective editor handling the submission and this may cause a significant delay in publishing your manuscript.

-Reviewers' comments:

-Reviewer #2: This is an interesting research.
-It seems that the authors have already put this article publicly accessible at arXiv.org.
-The authors are suggested to consider and address the following issues:
-Writing needs to be refined.
-Issues with the Highlights: maximum 85 characters, including spaces, per bullet point Abstract looks too long.
-Should be presented in a more concise way.
-Citation of references should be in order and no jump of reference numbers.
-What's the Abscissa in the highlights (50k, 100k, etc.) and some figures?
-Legends in some figures are confusing and hard to distinguish, such as in Fig 2: signal and Hilbert Envelope.
-Figure 3: the illustration of the carrier c and wave w does not comply with the common sense of envelope and modulation?
-Definition of the envelope is very vague and controversial.
-What's the relationship with the conventional amplitude modulation?
-For the proposed "Equivalent Circle Approach", an acceptable mathematical background and justification is missing.
-It's quite doubtful about the assumption of w = e ⊙ c?
-P8: the authors claimed that "the algorithm here presented satisfies the four conditions presented", however, no convincing evidence is provided.
-Please prove it mathematically.
-How was the benchmarking carried out?
-Details on the implementation should be provided.

-Reviewer #4: Please see the attached for the comments.

-Reviewer #5: Once the carrier frequency is known the technique presented in this paper is a special kind of limited curvature interpolation technique.
-The author should improve the citation by referencing corresponding techniques, such as K-curve, and bounded curvature interpolation methods.
-It is interesting to investigate the application of such technique to signal envelope extraction.

 Data in Brief (optional):
 We invite you to convert your supplementary data (or a part of it) into an additional journal publication in Data in Brief, a multi-disciplinary open access journal.
 Data in Brief articles are a fantastic way to describe supplementary data and associated metadata, or full raw datasets deposited in an external repository, which are otherwise unnoticed.
 A Data in Brief article (which will be reviewed, formatted, indexed, and given a DOI) will make your data easier to find, reproduce, and cite.